piskvorky/gensim/docs/src/intro.rst

 ============

-Gensim is a Python framework designed to automatically extract semantic topics from documents, as naturally and painlessly as possible.
+Gensim is a Python framework designed to automatically extract semantic topics from documents, as efficiently (computer-wise) and painlessly (human-wise) as possible.

 Gensim aims at processing raw, unstructured digital texts ("*plain text*").
-The unsupervised algorithms in `gensim`, such as **Latent Semantic Analysis**, **Latent Dirichlet Allocation** or **Random Projections**, discover hidden (*latent*) semantic structure, based on word co-occurrence patterns within a corpus of training documents.
+The algorithms in `gensim`, such as **Latent Semantic Analysis**, **Latent Dirichlet Allocation** or **Random Projections**, discover semantic structure of documents, by examining word co-occurrence patterns within a corpus of training documents.
+These algorithms are unsupervised, which means no human input is necessary -- you only need a corpus of plain text documents.

 Once these statistical patterns are found, any plain text documents can be succinctly expressed in the new, semantic representation, and queried for topical similarity against other documents and so on.